tbrus/install-ifcopenshell-python/README.md

 # install-ifcopenshell-python

-This is package is a "part" of another repo:
+This package is a "part" of another repo:
 [pyifc](https://github.com/tbrus/pyifc/).

 [ifcopenshell on github](https://github.com/IfcOpenShell/IfcOpenShell)